AllenDowney/TheShakes/README.md

 ## Competitive Variation

-It turns out that none of the treatments are effective, but 2 out of 6 patients recover, regardless of treatment.
+In this variation, none of the treatments are effective, but 2 out of 6 patients recover regardless of treatment.

 Set all efficacies to 2 and play as in the cooperative variation.